-These Procedure Rules apply to all meetings of the Council, its committees and sub-committees and formal meetings of the Executive
+These Procedure Rules apply to all meetings of the Council, its committees and subcommittees and formal meetings of the ExecutiveCabinet.

-2. INTERPRETATION
+1. INTERPRETATION

-These Rules will be interpreted, where possible, in accordance with the following guiding principles:
+These Rules will be interpreted, where possible, in accordance with the following-guiding principles:

-- (a) Openness: the right of the public to gain access to meetings and documents - (b) Transparency: the provision of information so that the public know who is responsible for making a particular decision, when and where a decision will be made, and an explanation or justification for a decision - (c) Accountability: the public can measure the actions taken against policies and plans on which those responsible were elected to office.
+- (d) Openness: the right of the public to gain access to meetings and documents - (f) Transparency: the provision of information so that the public know who is responsible for making a particular decision, when and where a decision will be made, and an explanation or justification for a decision - (h)(a) Accountability: the public can measure the actions taken against policies and plans on which those responsible were elected to office.

-3. RIGHTS OF THE PUBLIC TO ATTEND MEETINGS
+2. RIGHTS OF THE PUBLIC TO ATTEND MEETINGS

-Members of the public may attend all formal meetings (as described in Rule 1 above), subject only to the exceptions set out in these Rules and in any statutory provisions.
+Members of the public may attend all formal meetings of the Council-(as described in Rule 1 above), subject only to the exceptions set out in these Rules and in any statutory provisions.

-Where there is a Key Decision and/or confidential/exempt decision, the 28-day notice provisions set out in Rule 13 shall apply.
+Where there is a Key Decision and/or confidential/exempt decision, the 28 day notice-previsions set out in Rule 13 shall apply.

-4. NOTICES OF MEETINGS
+5.3.
+NOTICES OF MEETINGS